 The rate peg limits the amount the Council can increase rates each year without obtaining special permissions.
-The rate peg for 2022-2023 was set at 0.7 per cent.
-Given that rate income represents 31 per cent of operating income received by Council, this represents a challenge for the Council in increasing income and continuing to meet community expectations, manage assets and operate in a growth environment.
+The rate peg for 2025-2026 is set at 5.3 per cent.
+Given that rate income represents 26 per cent of operating income received by Council, this represents a challenge for the Council in increasing income and continuing to meet community expectations, manage assets and operate in a growth environment.